-Employees whose salary levels exceed the grade determined by job evaluation
+Employees who se salary leve ls exceed the grade determine ed by job evaluation

 Occupation Number of employees Job evaluation level Yearly equivalent of basic salary above the highest notch of TASK level Reason for deviation

 1. Actuals: Unskilled

 and defined decision- 36 T1-T3 6,721.09

 making

 2. Actuals: Semi-skilled

 and discretionary 228 T4-T8 29,948.07

 decision-making Employees were previously

 3. Actuals: Skilled on the Van der Merwe salary

-technical and scale and with the implementation of TASK
+technical and scale and with the

-academically qualified these individuals already
+academically qualified implementation of TASK these individuals already

 workers, junior 82 T9-T13 44,063.16 earned more than the highest

 management, notch of the TASK grade.

 supervisors, foremen, These employees will be held

 and superintendents personal to incumbent.

 4. Actuals:

 Professionally qualified

 and experienced 1 T14-T18 10,160.45

 specialists and mid-

 management